top of page

 Rauhanniemi Museum in Sulkava is one of the oldest local history museums in Southern Savo.
 It continues the traditions of the museum founded by Councillor Kaarlo Hämäläinen, founded in the 1930s.
 The museum area presents rural architecture and life from the 1800s to the 1900s.
 The main building is a smoke cabin transferred from the Summala farm, dating from the early 19th century.
 In addition, there are granaries, a smoke sauna, barn, stables and log driving museum, the objects of which tell about the world of log driving.

-The charming centre holds a nationally significant environmental attraction; the area between the shore of Saimaa and Mikkolantie.
+The charming Sulkava centre holds a nationally significant environmental attraction; the area between the shore of Saimaa and Mikkolantie.
 The milieu, consisting of old buildings with their traditional courtyards, creates a unique atmosphere in the area.
 The peaceful and original milieu of Uitonrinne attracts visitors all year round.

 Important travel destinations, such as the Sulkava rowing stadium, the Kulkemus boating centre, the Sulkava guest harbour and the Tourist info operating in coffee shop Alina, are located in the area of the Sulkava centre.
 In summer, Kästуöpuoti, a shop selling local handicraft, also operates in the area.